skphy/skphy/README.md

 - 👋 Hi, I’m a computational physicist and a materials chemist.
 - 👀 I’m interested in molecules and materials.
 - 🌱 I’m currently exploring materials and molecules for energy applications using QM, tight-binding, and ML techniques.
-- I love Modern Fortran, Python, C, and a bit of C++.
+- I love Modern Fortran + Python, C, and a bit of C++.